 John MacArthur writes:

-Hebrews 13:17 says, “Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable for you.”
+Hebrews 13:17 says, “Obey your leaders and submit to them, for they are keeping watch over your souls, as those who will have to give an account.
+Let them do this with joy and not with groaning, for that would be of no advantage to you.”
 It is an unprofitable thing to reject and undermine the leadership of your pastor according to the writer to the Hebrews.
 Anyone who seeks to gossip against or attack their pastor behind his back should be viewed as one who is in clear violation of God’s Word and a tool of Satan.

 According to 1 Timothy 5:19 – the elder (pastor) is to be accused before two or three witnesses – not in a private conversation behind his back.
 Essentially, what Paul is saying is that before accusing your pastor of sin, the same process followed for other sinful believers (found in Matthew 18:15-20) in the life of the church must be followed for your pastor.
 Therefore, any member of the church or leader in the church who accepts an accusation against their pastor in a private setting without hearing it before the pastor himself is guilty of sin.
 Why did God put these things in Paul’s heart as he wrote 1 Timothy?
-As Paul was writing to his young preacher named Timothy – he wanted to inform him of how pastors are to be accused of wrongdoing.
+As Paul was writing to a young pastor named Timothy – he desired to provide specific guidelines as to how pastors are to be accused of wrongdoing.
 Paul understood that the wolves would come out in opposition and attack the pastor who truly labors in the Word.
 So, he placed some guidelines for how a pastor is to be accused in order to prevent false gossip, the rumor mill, and wolves who have a thirst for blood from bringing an attack against their pastor that could destroy his ministry.

-Therefore, it goes without saying, that if a pastor has sinned or done wrong, he should be confronted.
+Therefore, it goes without saying, if a pastor has sinned or done wrong, he should be confronted.
 This confrontation should be done in the proper manner.
 If the pastor does not repent, the accusation should be presented before the church in order to further admonish him and call for him to repent.
-If at that point, the pastor still does not repent, the church should move through their proper steps of removing him from serving since he has a hard heart and is unwilling to repent of his sin.
+If at that point, the pastor still does not repent, the church should move through their proper steps of removing him from serving since he has a rebellious heart and is unwilling to repent of sin.

 No person should be on a campaign to constantly confront their pastor of wrongdoing unless he is clearly living in sin.
 That’s why Paul makes it clear – only receive an accusation against an elder on the basis of two or three witnesses.
-Those people in the church who are constantly on a slander attack against their pastor should likewise be held to the standards of discipline found in Matthew 18.
-If they refuse to repent, they should be excommunicated from the church in order to protect the purity of the church and the office of the pastor.
-This should be done with the utmost care and respect – and in both cases – it should be done with a goal of restoration.
+Those people in the church who are constantly on a slander attacks against their pastor should likewise be held to the standards of discipline found in Matthew 18.
+A perpetual gossiping tongue in the fellowship of a church creates an atmosphere of confusion and that individual proves to be a messenger of Satan.
+Church discipline should be done with the utmost care and respect, and in all cases, it should be done with a goal of restoration.

 Therefore, true believers should work together, worship together, pray for one another, help one another and have the unity of the Spirit and the bond of peace that comes through Jesus Christ.
 The church should always watch and beware of attacks against their pastor and against one another because the wicked one is always looking to stir up confusion and harm the ministry of Christ in the community.
 It is the role of the church to stir up love and good works – not confusion, slander, gossip, and other sins that hinder the work of Christ.